 What does DLSS actually do?

-DLSS is the end result of an exhaustive process of teaching Nvidia’s A.I. algorithm to generate better-looking games.
-After rending the game at a lower resolution, DLSS infers information from its knowledge base of super-resolution image training, to generate an image that still looks like it was running at a higher resolution.
-The idea is to make games rendered at 1440p look like they’re running at 4K, or 1080p games to look like 1440p.
-DLSS 2.0 offers 4x resolution, allowing you to render games at 1080p while outputting them at 4K.
+DLSS is the result of an exhaustive process of teaching Nvidia’s AI algorithm to generate better-looking games.
+After rendering the game at a lower resolution, DLSS infers information from its knowledge base of super-resolution image training to generate an image that still looks like it was running at a higher resolution.
+The idea is to make games rendered at 1440p look like they’re running at 4K or 1080p games to look like 1440p.
+DLSS 2.0 offers four times the resolution, allowing you to render games at 1080p while outputting them at 4K.

 More traditional super-resolution techniques can lead to artifacts and bugs in the eventual picture, but DLSS is designed to work with those errors to generate an even better-looking image.
-It’s still being optimized, and Nvidia claims that DLSS will continue to improve over the months and years to come, but in the right circumstances, it can deliver substantial performance uplifts, without affecting the look and feel of a game; on the contrary, it can make the game look even better.
+In the right circumstances, it can deliver substantial performance uplifts without affecting the look and feel of a game; on the contrary, it can make the game look even better.

-Where early DLSS games like Final Fantasy XV delivered modest frame rate improvements of just five to 15 FPS, more recent releases have seen far greater improvements.
-With games like Deliver us the Moon, and Wolfenstein: Youngblood, Nvidia introduced a new A.I. engine for DLSS, which we’re told improves image quality, especially at lower resolutions like 1080p, and can increase frame rates in some cases by over 50%.
+Where early DLSS games like Final Fantasy XV delivered modest frame rate improvements of just 5 frames per second (fps) to 15 fps, more recent releases have seen far greater improvements.
+With games like Deliver us the Moon and Wolfenstein: Youngblood, Nvidia introduced a new AI engine for DLSS, which we’re told improves image quality, especially at lower resolutions like 1080p, and can increase frame rates in some cases by over 50%.

 How does DLSS work?

-As Eurogamer explains, the A.I. algorithm is trained to look at certain games at extremely high resolutions (supposedly 64x supersampling) and is distilled down to something just a few megabytes in size, before being added to the latest Nvidia driver releases and made accessible to gamers all over the world.
+As Eurogamer explains, the AI algorithm is trained to look at certain games at extremely high resolutions (supposedly 64x supersampling) and is distilled down to something just a few megabytes in size before being added to the latest Nvidia driver releases and made accessible to gamers all over the world.
 Originally, Nvidia had to go through this process on a game-by-game basis.
-Now, with DLSS 2.0, Nvidia provides a general solution, so the A.I. model no longer needs to be trained for each game.
+In DLSS 2.0, Nvidia provides a general solution, so the AI model no longer needs to be trained for each game.

 In effect, DLSS is a real-time version of Nvidia’s screenshot-enhancing Ansel technology.
 It renders the image at a lower resolution to provide a performance boost, then applies various effects to deliver a relatively comparable overall effect to raising the resolution.